Dr Maya Flexer

 Parenting issues

-Maya’s utilises a psychoanalytic or psychodynamic approach, which involves meaning making and in depth exploration of difficulties, through talking, or by using play and art.
-Clients are supported to understand themselves in depth, and this alleviates internal pain, shifts behaviour and unhelpful patterns or symptoms, and allows the individual to develop insight into their personality and identity.
+Maya’s approach is holistic and in-depth, where the intervention happens at the pace of the child or adolescent, and tailored to their level of development and unique needs.
+Clients are supported to reflect and understand themselves, and this alleviates internal pain, shifts behaviour and unhelpful patterns or symptoms.
 These changes support personal growth and development, and supports the child or adolescent to fulfil their potential.